pavel-maltsev/IBM-Cloud-Pak-for-Data/CP4D Generic/Deployment of Product Master/Product_Master_Deployment.md

 ![alt text](images/OSearch_PVC-1.png)

-Repeate this tep 2 more times for creation of total 3 Pesistent Volume Claims.
+Repeate this step 2 more times for creation of total 3 Pesistent Volume Claims.
 Only change is the number in the name attribute.

 ![alt text](images/OSearch_PVC-2.png)